 Another great guy, Tony, gave me my first copy of Maximumrocknroll.
 I was fascinated as I flipped through the pages in study hall.
 Maximumrocknroll was a non-profit magazine, newsprint, with columns, interviews, reviews, and—my favorite—letters.
 There were a lot of cool advertisements in Maximumrocknroll.

 One time, I ordered some buttons and a t-shirt from an ad in Maximumrocknroll.
 The buttons said things like, “The Moral Majority is Neither” and “Military Intelligence is a Contradiction in Terms.”
 The T-shirt had a picture of gravestones at Arlington Cemetery and the words “You don’t die for your country…your country kills you.”

-My participation in the underground scene continued well into my twenties.
+My fascination with punk culture lasted well into my twenties.
 I published some zines.
 While not “punk,” they were part of a broader counterculture, a counterculture that barely existed.
-It was a fucking shame that the Maximumrocknroll contingent would only be associated with artists who were what they considered “punk.”
+It is a fucking shame that the Maximumrocknroll contingent would only be associated with artists who were what they considered “punk.”
 I read a letter in which some guy was complaining that Maximumrocknroll gave his record a bad review because it had an acoustic guitar on it.

 Then there’s this business of “selling out.”
 It was South Park where selling out was defined as: “If you work in the entertainment business, and you make any money at all, you’re a sell out.”

 I had always considered that the term “selling out” is about people who make a name for themselves in the punk community, and then sign with a major label.
 It’s like a betrayal.
 For me, I haven’t made much of a name for myself in any arena, and the matter of signing with a major label is completely irrelevant—I can’t give my totally DIY EP away.